HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 Thus, TD can be used in continuing tasks, but MC can't.

-MC must ignore or discount episodes where experimental actions are taken.
+MC must ignore or discount episodes where experimental actions are taken (the final return is used to update the state-action, rather than the reward).
 TD learns from each and every transition, regardless of the subsequent actions taken.

 Unlike DP, a model of the environment is is not required